 THE COMING OF THE KINGDOM OF GOD

-Until it is understood that the Church is a minority of earth's population, and that of the remainder of the people of the nations, some will be saved to eternal life and some will be thrown into the Lake of Fire because they are wicked, it is impossible to understand much of the Book of Isaiah and much of the Book of Revelation.
+The Church is a minority of earth’s population.
+Among the remainder of the people of the nations, some will be saved to eternal life, and some will be thrown into the Lake of Fire because they are wicked.
+Until the above facts are known, it is impossible to understand much of the Book of Isaiah and much of the Book of Revelation.

 Then the King will say to those on his right, “Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.”
 (Matthew 25:34)

 The Kingdom is prepared for the people (sheep) saved from the nations, as God deals with us Christians.
-We must consider ourselves as a royal priesthood who will make it possible for the "sheep" to be reconciled to God and He to them.
-We have to go through a severe training by the Lord before we will be able to make it possible for the sheep and God to be reconciled, one to the other.
+We must regard ourselves as a royal priesthood who will make it possible for the “sheep” to be reconciled to God and He to them.
+We must go through a severe training by the Lord before we will be able to make it possible for the sheep and God to be reconciled, one to the other.

 The Kingdom of God is created in the saints (holy ones) as we are born again and then formed in the image of Christ.
 This is the inner Kingdom of God.
 It is the forming of Christ in us that is the preparation of the Kingdom the sheep are to inherit.